- Thursday, 3 June 2021 at 1:32 am

 It also ensures that the value of these workforces is recognised consummate with their skills training and experience.

 2019-20 Census of Workforces that Intersect with Family Violence

-With the valued support and input of key sector peak bodies, surveyed specialist family violence workforces, primary prevention practitioners and broader workforces that come into contact with family violence.
+With the valued support and input of key sector peak bodies, the Family Violence Workforce Census surveyed specialist family violence workforces, primary prevention practitioners and broader workforces that come into contact with family violence.